Passive but powerful, intuitive visibility and analysis

-The first stage corresponds to the Identify portion of the NIST framework.
+The first stage of StealthPath adoption corresponds to the Identify portion of the NIST framework.
 The implementation has two basic deliverables:

-- Creation of an overall view of the customer network, including passive, non-disruptive mapping of connections and behavior against individual entities with basic digital fingerprints.
-This is a foundation for scaling usage, and a solid starting point for more robust protection.
+- Creation of an overall view of the customer network, including passive, non-disruptive mapping of connections and behavior against individual entities with advanced digital fingerprints.
+This is a foundation for scaling usage and a solid starting point for more robust protection.

 Situational awareness for information security